 With that in mind, FMR and our allies have developed a series of principles we will insist the state include in any clean fuel standard proposal that is brought before the Legislature this session.

-6) The River Learning Center
+6) Support the creation of the River Learning Center

 FMR supports the River Learning Center, a river-focused hub for environmental and cultural learning and river recreation in Crosby Farm Regional Park.
 A National Park Service headquarters and visitor center would also be housed in the River Learning Center.
 The city of St. Paul has included the River Learning Center in its bonding priorities for this session.